 5 Ways You May Change as a Mom

 I never saw myself having four children.
 But guess what?
 I have four sons.
 And now that number seems completely natural.
 I remember looking at families of four when I was little and thinking they were a special breed of crazy.
 But now that that special breed of crazy is my life, it seems normal.
 I can’t imagine only having two kids.
-Vice versa – there are many people who start out wanting four or five kids and decide that even one child seems like enough.
-Every set of parents gets the right to determine what number seems right for their family based on their experience and hearts.
-There is no magic number.
-Only the right number for YOU.
+Vice versa – many people start out wanting four or five kids and decide that even one child seems enough.
+Every set of parents gets the right to determine what number seems fitting for their family based on their experience and hearts.
+There is no magic number—only the correct number for YOU.

-Your diet and cooking methods may change as a mom.
-You may become more lax in your standards of good food.
+3. Your diet and cooking methods may change as a mom.
+You may become laxer in your standards of good food.
 You may become the cleanest eater on the block.

 Maybe you were a gourmet chef before you had children and find that the only time the word gourmet is used in your house nowadays is when Mr. Gourmet Nugget is served on a plate with ketchup.
 Because you no longer find it rewarding to spend hours cooking only to end up making a peanut butter sandwich for your children.
-Or . . . you may find that before having children you stopped for lunch at a convenience store on your way to the office and now after having babies, you have a passion to only feed their bodies organic, grass fed fuel.
-Both of these changes are adaptive based on the unique needs of a mom for her children.
+Or . . . you may find that before having children, you stopped for lunch at a convenience store on your way to the office, and now, after having babies, you have a passion for only feeding their bodies organic, grass-fed fuel.
+Both of these changes are adaptive based on children’s unique needs.
 Don’t judge yourself either way.

-Your desire to work may change as a mom.
+4. Your desire to work may change as a mom.
 You may want to stay home.
-You may feel the need to be in the work force.
+You may feel the need to be in the workforce.

 Before moving to Texas, I was warned about the “crazy, Texas” sports parents.
 I was scared of them and their commitment to their children’s sports.
-I may have even said, “I would NEVER put my children in a sport that goes year round.”
+I may have even said, “I would NEVER put my children in a sport that goes year-round.”
 Guess what?
 My sons swim 12 months out of the year.
 And do you know why that works for us?
-Well, we realized we do better with a consistent schedule and energy exertion.
+We realized we do better with a consistent schedule and energy exertion.
 But guess what?
-I also have friends who have dropped out of competitive sports because it causes their family too much stress.
+I also have friends who have dropped out of competitive sports because it causes their families too much stress.
 To each their own.
 Never say never, either way.